 Now wash the tank using the following steps:

-- Pressure wash: Use the hot water setting on the pressure washer to wash off bulky dirt, dust, and scum inside and outside the tank.
+- Pressure wash: Use the hot water on the pressure washer to wash off bulky dirt, dust, and scum inside and outside the tank.
 Again, remember to isolate the fuel lines before putting water in.

 - Wash with Sea Foam cleaner: Pour in a decent amount of Sea Foam cleaner and let it sit for a while.
 The cleaner will dissolve all sticky dirt left in the tank.

-After that, use the syphon to pump out the Sea Foam cleaner and any fluids left.
+Afterward, use the syphon to pump out the Sea Foam cleaner and any fluids left.
 Keep going until the syphon is no longer catching tiny particles.

 - Repeat: If you feel like the tank is not clean enough, go ahead and repeat the steps one more time.